 Sustainability considerations extend into some of our procurement practices, including for example, purchase of carbon neutral copying paper.

-Associate Professor Peter Arvier and Mrs Renee Harvey have established and provide ongoing support for a regular ride/walk to work activity.
-Staff and students who cycle or walk to work are provided with a breakfast at the RCS.
-This provides a dual showcase for promoting healthy and sustainable living.
-To enable this to happen one undercover car parking area was transformed to become a bike parking area for multiple bikes
+Dr Nick Towle also provides ongoing support for a regular ride/walk to work activity where staff and students who cycle or walk to work are provided with a breakfast at the RCS.
+This provides a showcase for the promotion of healthy and sustainable living.

 More information on UTAS wide initiatives that have been adopted can be found on the UTAS Sustainability site.